palettechain/docs/governance_interfaces.md

     ProposalTypeMinStakeAmount  = 1 // mininum staking amount, default value is 0
     ProposalTypeMintPrice       = 2 // NFT token mint price, default value is 0
     ProposalTypeGasFee          = 3 // NFT token deploy gas fee, default value is 0
-    ProposalTypeRewardFactor    = 4 // reward base factor, default value is 2000, this value in range <br>
+    ProposalTypeRewardFactor    = 4 // reward base factor, default value is 2000, this value in range
-                                    // of (0, 10000), cann't be 0.  and it will convert to float number which <br> // accurate to 2 decimals bits in contract, e.g: 34.02% -> big.NewInt(3402)
+                                    // of (0, 10000), cann't be 0.  and it will convert to float number which
+                                    // accurate to 2 decimals bits in contract, e.g: 34.02% -> big.NewInt(3402)
     ProposalTypeRewardPeriod    = 5 // reward period, default value is one month.
 )
 ```